VQACentraleParis/VQA/README.md

 ```

-Also you will need to install gensim
+Also you will need to install gensim and SPARQLWrapper
 ```
 $ pip install --upgrade gensim
+$ pip install SPARQLWrapper
 ```

 If you are done working in the virtual environment for the moment, you can deactivate it: